BANGAUTOGLASS

 Comprehensive auto insurance coverage typically includes glass damage from events like hail, road debris, or an object striking your vehicle — exactly the kinds of scenarios that shatter rear liftgate glass.
 Whether your specific policy covers the replacement, and whether a deductible applies, depends on your coverage details.

 If you haven't started a claim yet and aren't sure where to begin, Bang AutoGlass can assist you through the process.
-We don't file the claim on your behalf, but we can help you understand what information you'll need and walk alongside you as you work with your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Many customers are surprised to find that their comprehensive coverage handles the glass with minimal out-of-pocket cost.

 What Affects the Cost of a Grand Cherokee L Rear Window Replacement?